+Figure 2

 1.6.3 The horizontal stabiliser

-The horizontal stabiliser (HS) is made up of one piece carbon fibre which passes through perpendicular to the aft of the tail boom.
-The function is to counter any changes in the helicopter attitude and to bring the helicopter back to its original attitude should it have deviated from it.
+The horizontal stabiliser (HS) is made up of one-piece carbon fiber which passes through perpendicular to the aft of the tail boom.
+The function is to counter any changes in the helicopter's attitude and to bring the helicopter back to its original attitude should it have deviated from it.
 At both ends fitted with two NOMEX sandwich structure side fins.
-Its assymmetrical NACA aerofoil, set at 2° 45' with respect to the helicopter datum.
-Under action of the relative wind V it will create an aerodymic forces F which tends to stabilise the helicopter back to a comfortable level attitude.
+Its asymmetrical NACA aerofoil, set at 2° 45' with respect to the helicopter datum.
+Under action of the relative wind V it will create an aerodynamic force F which tends to stabilise the helicopter back to a comfortable level attitude.
 In order to improve its performance, the HS is fitted with a Spoiler (5) on its leading edge and a step (4) on the trailing edge.
-(See Fig 3)
+(See Figure 4)

+Figure 3

 1.6.4 Spoiler

-During flight, the reduction in fuel weight causes the helicopter centre of gravity to move aft.
-The displacement of CG will create a nose up movement which is added to that caused by the action of HS.
-The spoiler on the leading edge acts as a detector when the helicopter reaches the horizontal position, the stream line flow breaks, the forces F is reduced as is the nose up movement.
-This process enable the minimum permissible weight to be reduced without affecting the helicopter performance.
-(See Fig 3)
+During the flight, the reduction in fuel weight causes the helicopter's centre of gravity to move aft.
+The displacement of CG will create a nose-up movement which is added to that caused by the action of HS.
+The spoiler on the leading edge acts as a detector when the helicopter reaches the horizontal position, the streamline flow breaks, and the force F is reduced as is the nose-up movement.
+This process enables the minimum permissible weight to be reduced without affecting the helicopter's performance.
+(See Figure 4)

+Figure 4

 1.6.5 The step

-The aerodynamic forces excerted on the HS depends on its surface area, the greater the surface area the more the forces increases.
-The steps enable the HS to be increased artificially by forcing the streamline flow back on to the aerofoil, under the suction pressure it creates.
-(See Fig 4)
+The aerodynamic forces exerted on the HS depend on its surface area, the greater the surface area the more the forces increase.
+The steps enable the HS to be increased artificially by forcing the streamline flow back onto the aerofoil, under the suction pressure it creates.
+(See Figure 5)

+Figure 5

 1.6.6 Outboard fin

-The HS outbourd fins have opposite hand aerofoil.
+The HS outboard fins have opposite hand aerofoil.
 They are set at 5° with respect to the helicopter centreline and create aerodynamic forces F2.
-The outboard fins contribute to the stability on the yaw axis.
+The outboard fins contribute to the stability of the yaw axis.

-1.6.7 The horizontal stabiliser creates a pitch up moment aerodynamically in order to establish a comfortable pitch attitude during high speed flight (See Fig 6)
+Figure 6 1.6.7 The horizontal stabiliser creates a pitch-up moment aerodynamically in order to establish a comfortable pitch attitude during high-speed flight.
+(See Figure 7)